 Head of Auditing Office

-Legal complianceGetac strictly abides by regulatory laws relating to corporate governance and integrity management, environmental protection, and labor human rights to implement civic and law-related education within the organization.
-There were no penalties due to violation of law in 2017:
+Regulatory ComplianceGetac strictly abides by regulatory laws relating to corporate governance and integrity management, environmental protection, and labor human rights to implement civic and law-related education within the organization.
+There were no incidents of the following violations in 2020:

-- Significant penaties or non-monetary sanction due to legal violation
+2. Significant penalties or non-monetary sanction due to the legal violation.

-- Product or service in violation of consumer health and safety laws and principles
+3. Product or service in violation of consumer health and safety laws and principles.

-- Product or service in violation of information or labeling laws and principles
+4. Product or service in violation of information or labeling laws and principles.

-- Significant fines due to violation of laws and regulations relevant to provision or use of products or services
+5. Significant fines for violating the relevant laws and decrees related to provide or use the products or services

-- Marketing activities (including advertising, promotion, and sponsorship) in violation of relevant laws and principles
+6. Marketing activities (including advertising, promotion, and sponsorships) in violation of relevant laws and principles.